 - Line a large plate with parchment and set it aside.

-- Add the spinach, flour, water, and salt to a food processor.
+- Add the spinach, flour, water, and salt to a blender.
 Blend for 20-30 seconds or until smooth.

 - Place a nonstick skillet over medium heat (see note).
 Pour ½ cup of the batter into the center of the pan and spread out to about 12-inch diameter using a rubber spatula or trowel spreader.